garrettstrohm/gearlist/README.md

 ### Sign Up Screen
--Users can sign up with a new account.
+- Users can sign up with a new account.

 <img width="1440" alt="Screen Shot 2022-01-27 at 10 23 52 AM" src="https://user-images.githubusercontent.com/89401426/151420036-e280b742-b6df-4813-a394-b4e175b179a0.png">

 ### Forgot Password
--Users can recover a password using their accounts email.
+- Users can recover a password using their accounts email.
--An email will be sent with a link to the recover password page along with a recovery password that was generated when the email was sent.
+- An email will be sent with a link to the recover password page along with a recovery password that was generated when the email was sent.

 <img width="1439" alt="Screen Shot 2022-01-27 at 11 47 41 AM" src="https://user-images.githubusercontent.com/89401426/151424077-c51c204b-7acf-4edb-bc27-b97e9198b857.png">

 ### Reset Forgotten Password
--Users can reset a forgotten password.
+- Users can reset a forgotten password.

 <img width="1440" alt="Screen Shot 2022-01-27 at 10 25 27 AM" src="https://user-images.githubusercontent.com/89401426/151419337-463a71c0-e97e-4f67-982f-52e320659587.png">